Structure and Management

 The Division of Programme Support (DPS) is responsible for assisting the programme management of ITC in ensuring the efficient and effective management and utilization of human, financial, IT and other resources required to implement the ITC programme of work.
 DPS manages ITC’s administrative, legal and logistical support.

-Director: Mr. Gerry Lynch
+Director: Gerry Lynch

 Gerry Lynch was appointed as Director for Programme Support in May 2015 after serving for seven years as Chief, Information Technology & Systems.
-Mr Lynch has enjoyed an extensive career with the United Nations in various capacities and duty stations, including Lebanon, former Yugoslavia, Iraq, the Central African Republic, East Timor, Sierra Leone and Kosovo.
+He has enjoyed an extensive career with the United Nations in various capacities and duty stations, including Lebanon, former Yugoslavia, Iraq, the Central African Republic, East Timor, Sierra Leone and Kosovo.